Crypto cash divorce nightmare looming, warns Royds Withy King

 The three cases all involve husbands that have invested in or have purchased cryptocurrencies, including Bitcoin, Litecoin, Ripple and Ethereum.
 These divorce cases raise significant challenges in valuing and tracing cryptocurrencies and could impact on the divorce settlements spouses can expect to receive.

-Vandana Chitroda, a Partner in the Family team leading the divorce cases in London said: “Cryptocurrencies have been with us since 2009 when Bitcoin was launched but have only recently become an issue for separating couples as awareness, values and media interest have soared.
+Mark Phillips, a Partner in the Family team leading the firm’s divorce cases in Oxford, said: “Cryptocurrencies have been with us since 2009 when Bitcoin was launched but have only recently become an issue for separating couples as awareness, values and media interest have soared.